 Consistent with the DCP Structure Plan, the internal road network is based on a modified grid layout.
 Roads are to be generally located along ridgelines or typically running along or perpendicular to the natural contours, wherever practicable, providing high connectivity throughout the precinct.
-Residential development will be structured around, and defined by, a pattern of generally north-south and east-west running streets encouraging visual linkages, connectedness and continuity of movement from surrounding residential areas.
-This pattern of roads will be structured around the linear park and water body running along the southern edge of the precinct.
+Residential development will be structured around, and defined by, a pattern of generally north-south and east-west running streets encouraging visual linkages, connectedness and continuity of movement from surrounding residential areas, including Mango Hill Village (pedestrian/cyclist linkages only).
+This pattern of roads will be structured around the linear parks running along the southern and north-eastern edges of the precinct.

 Special streetscape treatments along the internal roads will promote the concept of a landscaped environment, thereby enhancing the driving experience.
-Key entry points may also incorporate gateway signage and ornamental landscaping to create a sense of community identity.
+The main entry point may also incorporate gateway signage and ornamental landscaping to create a sense of community identity.